wujason1/HackathonProject/README.md

 The team has a lot of experience with Spring Boot and Java, making it the obvious choice for the backend framework.

 ## Obstacles
-Getting the front and back end is usually the hardest part of a project.
+Getting the front and back end to connect is usually the hardest part of a project.
 Learning React was another big learning curve as the team was more familiar with Angular.

 ## Assumptions
 Due to timing, the web application was designed with computer users only in mind.
 The web app is not as mobile friendly as we would like.